Codimension two souls and cancellation phenomena: Dichotomy principles and skeletal filtrations

-Now that we have Dichotomy Property for homotopy self-equivalences coming from elements in $\pi_7(E_1(\cpq))$ and $[\cpq, E_1(S^7)]$ we only need to see whether their normal invariants can cancel, so that the normal invariant of the composition of these homotopy self-equivalences cannot be trivial unless both summands vanish.
+Now that we have the Dichotomy Property for homotopy self-equivalences coming from elements in $\pi_7(E_1(\cpq))$ and $[\cpq, E_1(S^7)]$ we only need to see whether their normal invariants can cancel, so that the normal invariant of the composition of these homotopy self-equivalences cannot be trivial unless both summands vanish.
 This matter is naturally treated in the framework of skeletal filtrations.

-Let $T$ be a contravariant functor defined from the homotopy category of pointed finite cell complexes to the category of abelian groups.
-If $X$ is a pointed finite cell complex, then we say that a a class $u\in T(X)$ {\sl has skeletal filtration} $\geq k$, if the restriction of $u$ to the $k$-skeleton $X_k$ is trivial, and we say that the {\it skeletal filtration of $u$ equals} $k$ if $u$ has filtration $\geq k$ but does not have filtration $\geq k+1$.
-The Cellular Approximation Theorem for continuous maps of $CW$-complexes implies that the skeletal filtration of a class in $T(X)$ does not depend upon the choice of cell decomposition; in fact, it follows that the sets $T^{\langle k\rangle}(X)$ of elements with skeletal filtration $\geq k$ are subgroups and define a filtration of $T$ by subfunctors.
+Let ${\bf T}$ be a contravariant functor defined from the homotopy category of pointed finite cell complexes to the category of abelian groups.
+If $X$ is a pointed finite cell complex, then we say that a class $u\in {\bf T}(X)$ {\sl has skeletal filtration} $\geq k$, if the restriction of $u$ to the $k$-skeleton $X_k$ is trivial, and we say that the {\it skeletal filtration of $u$ equals} $k$ if $u$ has filtration $\geq k$ but does not have filtration $\geq k+1$.
+The Cellular Approximation Theorem for continuous maps of $CW$-complexes implies that the skeletal filtration of a class in ${\bf T}(X)$ does not depend upon the choice of cell decomposition; in fact, it follows that the sets ${\bf T}^{\langle k\rangle}(X)$ of elements with skeletal filtration $\geq k$ are subgroups and define a filtration of ${\bf T}$ by subfunctors.

 \begin{prop} Suppose that $f$ is a homotopy self-equivalence of $S^7\times \cpq$ with $q\geq 2$, which comes from an element of $[\cpq,SG_8]$.
-If the normal invariant of $f$ is nontrivial, then its filtration is an even number, which is $\ge 4$. \end{prop}
+If the normal invariant of $f$ is nontrivial, then its filtration is an even number. \end{prop}

 \begin{proof} In view of the proof of Proposition~\ref{prop: dichotomy for maps in Gk}, we might as well consider the normal invariant for the homotopy self-equivalence of $D^8\times \cpq$ extended via the cone construction, which lies in $[D^8\times\cpq , F/O) ]\cong [\cpq, F/O]$.
-Since $\cpq$ has cells only in even dimensions, it follows that the filtration of a nontrivial element cannot must be even.
-Since $[\cptwo,SG_8]$ is trivial, Corollary~\ref{cor: normal invariant rel A} implies that the skeletal filtration of the normal invariant is at least $4$. \end{proof}
+Since $\cpq$ has cells only in even dimensions, it follows that the filtration of a nontrivial element must be even. \end{proof}